Epicœne, or The Silent Woman

 Epicœne, or The Silent Woman, also known as Epicene, is a comedy by Renaissance playwright Ben Jonson.
 The play is about a man named Dauphine, who creates a scheme to get his inheritance from his uncle Morose.
-The plan involves setting Morose up to marry Epicoene, a boy disguised as a woman.
+The plan involves setting Morose up to marry Epicoene, a boy disguised as a woman (though none of the other characters know this until the final scene of the play).
 It was originally performed by the Blackfriars Children, or Children of the Queen's Revels, a group of boy players, in 1609.
 Excluding its two prologues, the play is written entirely in prose.

 The first performance of Epicœne was, by Jonson's admission, a failure.
 Years later, however, John Dryden and others championed it, and after the Restoration it was frequently revived—Samuel Pepys refers to a performance on 6 July 1660, and places it among the first plays legally performed after Charles II's restoration.